Patient Rights and Responsibilities

-- Receive all communications, whether verbal or written, in a language and manner that you understand.
+- Receive all communications in a language and/or manner you understand.
 Interpreters will be provided when necessary.
+The Oregon Clinic provides aids and services to people with disabilities to communicate effectively with us, such as:

-- Considerate, respectful and compassionate care in a safe and secure environment that is free of all forms of discrimination, abuse or harassment.
+- Considerate, respectful, and compassionate care in a safe and secure environment that is free of all forms of discrimination, abuse, or harassment.
+The Oregon Clinic complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.

-- The ability to exercise your rights without being subjected to discrimination or reprisal.
+- Exercise your rights without being subjected to discrimination or reprisal.

-- The right to personal privacy and confidentiality concerning your medical care.
+- Personal privacy and confidentiality concerning your medical care.
 Information can only be released with your consent, except as provided by law.
 You have the right to be advised as to the reason for the presence of any individual.
 HIPAA regulations will be observed.

-- To receive the necessary information and participate in decisions regarding a procedure or proposed treatment in order to give informed consent or to refuse this course of treatment.
+- Receive the necessary information and participate in decisions regarding a procedure or proposed treatment in order to give informed consent or to refuse this course of treatment.

 - Reasonable continuity of care and to know, in advance, the time and location of appointment(s), as well as the practitioner providing the care.